Mesihas/neuronbeat-OBS-controller/README.md

 CPU: ESP32
 Display: TFT SPI 480*320 with touchscreen
-Navegational knob Encoder and buttons
+Nav knob Encoder and buttons

 ### Built With
 ESP32